 - Rental EV witnesses theft and vandalism.

-- Resale value decreases as form of the vehicle is customised
+- Resale value decreases as the form of the vehicle is customized

 - EV adoption is more challenging for platform aggregators where vehicles are owned by individuals but operated for commercial as well as personal purposes.
-Personal use requires flexibility in distance travelled and because of range anxiety and lack of proper financing models to support the upfront high cost of the vehicle and battery swapping requirement, it is not attractive for such hybrid use cases.
+Personal use requires flexibility in distance traveled.
+Because of range anxiety and lack of proper financing models to support the upfront high cost of the vehicle and battery swapping requirement, it is not attractive for such hybrid use cases.

 Policy, Regulatory and Infrastructure Ask

-- Move away from tracking just number of EV Vehicles to green trips and green miles travelled
+- Move away from tracking just the number of EV Vehicles to green trips and green miles traveled

-- Green mile incentives for every km run using EV which will encourage fleet operators in reporting number of EV trips
+- Green mile incentives for every km run using EV will encourage fleet operators in reporting the number of EV trips

 - Inclusion of e-NMV in EV Policy of GoK

 - FAME II must include under 25km EV